Canadian Mystery Tour: Tourism Time

 Hitchhikers by Chevy Stevens

-Set in 1976 British Columbia, Hitchhikers follows a couple travelling through the province in their new RV, only to find themselves caught in a far more dangerous journey than they anticipated.
-A tense, atmospheric thriller for readers who like their road trips with a darker edge.
+Set in British Columbia in the summer of 1976, Hitchhikers follows a couple travelling through the province in their newly purchased RV.
+They're seeking healing for themselves and their relationship, only to find themselves caught in a far more dangerous journey than they could have ever anticipated.
+Stevens builds tension that lingers throughout, making this a superb choice for readers who prefer their vacation reads with a darker edge.
+Once you get started, this book is hard to put down.